Duncanma/Blog/content/Blog/href-exes-are-cool.md

 I have been, since I started using .NET, a big supporter of the [&#8216;Smart Client' or &#8216;Rich Client' application](http://msdn.microsoft.com/msdnmag/issues/02/07/NetSmartClients/toc.asp).
-I've talked about it to people, I've dug deep into the underlying technology, I've built samples... <strong>big fan of the whole idea</strong>
+I've talked about it to people, I've dug deep into the underlying technology, I've built samples... **big fan of the whole idea**

   .
 On a parallel track, I wrote several systems internal to MSDN using VB.NET and Windows Forms, but I didn't make any of them into auto-deploying apps (aka no-touch apps, aka HREF EXEs, etc.).
 Why not?
 Habit I suppose, it just really didn't occur to me, until after I had sent out a few updates for each of them, then I felt really silly...
 I'm not supposed to have to do this anymore, sending out updates is a thing of the past!